 5: Shop or simply visit the many toy stores

 What Christmas capital of the world would be complete without a spattering of toy stores?
 There are several toy stores inside the city’s walls that sell unique toys, dolls, and children’s souvenirs.
 If you are visiting Rothenburg ob der Tauber with kids you will want to check out one or two of them.
-And don’t miss Teddy Land, a toy store dedicated specifically to teddy bears.
+Don’t miss Teddy Land, a toy store dedicated specifically to teddy bears.
+It was a personal favorite of ours.
 Our daughter loves stuffed animals, so this was a fun little store to visit.

-One other note: The cobblestone streets and the wall aren’t really stroller-friendly.
+While the town of Rothenburg ob der Tauber is a perfect destination for families, the cobblestone streets aren’t really stroller-friendly.
 For this reason, if you are traveling with a baby or a toddler, I always recommend a child carrier.
 The one we use has a 40 pound weight limit, so even older toddlers who get tired of walking could be carried in the backpack.
-If a child carrier isn’t your thing, I’d recommend a durable jogging stroller for the cobblestone streets.
-This one is lightweight and compact for traveling, and the larger wheels help navigate the stroller a bit more smoothly on the cobblestone.
+If a child carrier isn’t your thing, I’d recommend a lightweight, durable jogging stroller for the cobblestone streets.
+The larger wheels of a jogging stroller will help you navigate a bit more smoothly on uneven or bumpy surfaces.

 The picturesque German town of Rothenburg ob der Tauber is a photographer’s dream destination.
 Every street offers Instagram-worthy views.
 And the stunning buildings with their flower-filled window boxes and breathtaking medieval architecture will bring out the romantic in everyone.
 Here are a few more of our favorite photos from our visit.